Nolomojo/Toronto-Neighborhoods-Project/README.md

-# Data_Science_Projects
+# TORONTO NEIGHBORHOOD PROJECT
-This is an online portfolio of my data science adventures, explorations, and notes.
+This project is for the IBM Applied Data Science Capstone Toronto Clustering Project (week 3).